nishantjr/nishantjr.github.com/_posts/2011-12-10-yamanote-madness.markdown

 ---
 layout: post
-title: The Yamanote and and being taught Japanese but the police
+title: The Yamanote
+tag-line: ... and learning Japanese at Kobans...
 cover: fuji
 ---